mutaimwiti/logical-compiler/README.md

 1. An asynchronous call can be made inside a callback or function.
 Currently, the library does not support promise returning callbacks or functions on nested expressions.
 If one is found, an exception is thrown.
-Promise returning callbacks or functions are only allowed ALONE.
+Promise returning executables are only allowed ALONE.
 The clean workaround is to resolve values resulting from asynchronous calls before calling `boolExec()`.

-2. Callbacks and fns rules must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
+2. Callbacks and functions must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
-   Relying on truthiness would pose a serious loophole.
-This is because the callback might accidentally resolve to true on a non-boolean value.
+   Relying on truthiness would pose a serious loophole because the executable might accidentally resolve to true on a non-boolean value.
 If the library encounters a callback that resolves to a non-boolean value, it throws an exception.
    See [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) documentation on truthy values.

 ### Licence